 Chemical free, synthetic free, paraben free, sulfate free, cruelty free.
 Organic and earth derived ingredients.
 Made with love, one order at a time.

-Aloe Barbadensis (Aloe) Juice, Ananas Comosus (Pineapple) Extract, Arnica Essential Oil, Bearberry Extract, Carica Papaya (Papaya) Extract, Carica Papaya (Green Papaya) Extract, Cinnamon Extract, Citric Acid, Elderberry Extract, Glycerin, Green Tea Extract, Organic Honey, Leuconostoc/Radish Root Ferment, Vegan Castile, Zinc Extract
+Aloe Barbadensis (Aloe) Juice, Ananas Comosus (Pineapple) Extract, Alpha Lipoic Acid, Arnica Essential Oil, Bearberry Extract, Carica Papaya (Papaya) Extract, Carica Papaya (Green Papaya) Extract, Carnosine, Cinnamon Extract, Centella Asiatica, Citric Acid, Clary Sage Essential Oil, Elderberry Extract, Glycerin, Green Tea Extract, Organic Honey, Leuconostoc/Radish Root Ferment, Vegan Lecithin, Magnesium Ascorbyl Phosphate (Vitamin C), Sea Kelp Bioferment, Vegan Castile, Tocopherol (Vitamin E), Tomato Seed Oil, Zinc Extract

 Our organic acne cleanser is a great choice for anyone who would like to avoid harsh acne products that can have damaging effects.